 About the Author

 Joelle Taylor is an award-winning poet, playwright and author.
 A former UK slam champion, she founded SLAMbassadors, the UK’s youth slam championships, in 2001 and was its Artistic Director and National Coach until 2018.
 Taylor is a fellow of the RSA and the host and co-curator of Out-Spoken, the UK’s premier poetry and music club, currently resident at the Southbank Centre.
-Taylor is widely anthologised, and is the author of three plays, a forthcoming novel and four poetry collections, including C+nto & Othered Poems, which was shortlisted for the T. S. Eliot Prize 2021.
+Taylor is the author of three plays, a forthcoming novel and four poetry collections, including C+nto & Othered Poems, which was shortlisted for the T. S. Eliot Prize 2021.
 She is widely anthologised, and has also published three plays and a collection of short stories, The Night Alphabet (forthcoming).
 Her documentary Butch was recently featured on BBC Radio 4.

 ‘This writing is visionary ...
 I loved it.’
 Hollie McNish

 ‘Joelle Taylor has produced one of the most astonishing and original poetry collections of recent years.’
 Bernardine Evaristo, New Statesman Book of the Year

 ‘A real treat … in the vivid bar-set poems, Taylor brings a close-knit community to life … inventive, powerfully moving work.’
 The Telegraph ★★★★

 ‘Absolutely incredible … A celebration and a tribute to the dyke bars and the butches who left their mark, this book reminds the reader that to exist as we do is a form of protest.
 This is work that should not be missed.’
 Diva Magazine, Book of the Month